pengyuan-zhou/icarus/simulation/setbroker/README.md

 All workloads are distributed to nodes randomly.
 All nodes fetch data from data store.

-Member can only get to datastore via leader.
 Leader can only get to another leader via datastore.